Many or all companies we feature compensate us. Compensation and editorial

 • Payday loan: A payday loan should be your last resort for funds.
 These come with high interest rates, sometimes 400% APR or more, and require fast repayment.
 They can also lead to a vicious cycle of debt that’s hard to escape.

-Recap: Personal loans for unemployed borrowers
+How we selected the best personal loans for unemployed borrowers